Why I Quit Trying to be a Minimalist

 I love the magazine and Pinterest pictures of clean homes that are completely clutter-free and only have four deliberately placed decorations.

 I’ve purged toys and books and clothes.
 I’ve held serving platters and asked, “Does this bring me joy?”

-I've donated bags and boxes to Salvation Army and sold unnecessary belongings on eBay.
+I’ve donated bags and boxes to the Salvation Army and sold unnecessary belongings on eBay.

 I’ve felt guilty every time I’ve opened a bedroom door to find it overflowing with toys and detritus that show we have four children living here.

 This post, Why I Quit Trying to Be a Minimalist, contains affiliate links for your convenience.
 This means that if you make a purchase using our link, we’ll receive compensation at no additional cost to you.
 Read our full disclosure policy.

 And today as I began cleaning out my daughters’ room for the millionth time, the girls just stood in the corner and watched me.

 They didn’t bother to beg to keep their stuff or try to negotiate the purging of a different toy instead of the one I was holding.

 I suddenly remembered being seven years old and watching my Barbie Dream House being sold at a garage sale.

 I loved the Barbie Dream House and played with it often, but my mom needed cash and clutter stressed her out, so she sold it.
 The selling of my toys happened often so I just stood there silently because I knew that there was nothing I could do to change her mind.